 Too much sweet stuff to handle

 Added sugar and heavily refined, ultra-processed foods are very prevalent in our modern diets.
-As That Sugar Film raises, the major concern is many of us do not realise we are eating too much of these foods that are harmful to health.
+As That Sugar Film raises, the major concern is that many of us do not realise we are overeating these foods that are harmful to health.

-The pathways toward compromised heart health due to excessive added sugar intake are many and complex and may include increased levels of oxidative stress and inflammation, increase in blood pressure, and compromised liver function.
+The pathways toward compromised heart health due to excessive added sugar intake are many and complex.
+They may include increased levels of oxidative stress and inflammation, increased blood pressure, and compromised liver function.

-In the liver excess added sugar can be stored in the body as fat, whether from glucose or fructose.
-The liver undertakes the metabolism of the simple sugars, and through separate mechanisms is able to convert each to glycogen – the stored form of cellular energy.
+In the liver, excess added sugar can be stored in the body as fat, whether from glucose or fructose.
+The liver undertakes the metabolism of the simple sugars and, through separate mechanisms, can convert each to glycogen – the stored form of cellular energy.

-But when the excess energy storage tank is full (which is most of the time for most us) fructose is stored as fat.
+But when the excess energy storage tank is full (which is most of the time for most of us), fructose is stored as fat.
 This becomes a burden on the liver.
 As it gets fatty, its function is further compromised.

 Have yourself a healthy heart!

-It is important to note that for most people, consuming triglycerides through fatty foods only contribute only a little to blood triglyceride levels.
-The main cause of high fasting or postprandial triglyceride levels is fatty liver and a diet high in simple sugars and heavily refined starchy carbohydrates.
+It is important to note that for most people, consuming triglycerides through fatty foods contributes only a little to blood triglyceride levels.
+The leading cause of high fasting or postprandial triglyceride levels is fatty liver and a diet high in simple sugars and heavily refined starchy carbohydrates.

-With that in mind, here are few things to consider for heart health include:
+With that in mind, here are a few things to consider for heart health include:

 - Limiting added and free sugars and heavily refined and processed grains.
-A little is fine* but we need to be aware that added sugars can easily sneak into packaged or ready-made foods commonly thought to be healthy.
+A little is fine* but we must be aware that added sugars can easily sneak into packaged or ready-made foods commonly thought to be healthy.